omkarjadhav-10/internship/Medium-blog.md

 Setting this up took me about 45 minutes total.
 But since then, I've saved that time back many times over just from faster navigation and fewer repeated commands.

 There's something else though.
-A well-configured environment changes how you feel about working.
-When your tools are clean and responsive, you feel more like a professional using them.
-There's less friction between what you want to do and actually doing it.
+A well-configured environment changes how you feel about working.It’s easier to do what you want to do.
+You do what you want in minimal steps.

 Developers, especially early-career developers tend to underestimate the terminal.
 It's easy to think of it as just a box you type commands into.
 But you're in there for hours every day.
 How it looks and feels actually matters.